-Beyond just saving trees, e-apps provide a truckload of benefits to you, the agent.
-Even if you’re a pen and paper kind of guy, using e-apps during AEP season can save you a ton of time.
+Beyond just saving trees, e-Apps provide a truckload of benefits to you, the agent.
+Even if you’re a pen and paper kind of guy, using e-Apps can save you a ton of time.

 1. They’re faster to fill out

 The actual process of filling out the application is much faster.

 From beginning to end, it generally takes about 10-15 minutes.
 The only exception is if there’s a long list of medications, but 9 times out of 10, e-Apps save you a ton of time.
 (Also, some carriers don't even require you to enter medications!)

 E-Apps are also going to save you time when it comes to double checking your work and mailing or faxing them in at the end of the day.

 Brent, a producer out of Indiana who made the switch to e-Apps after 30 years of doing paper explains, "My last appointment would be done, but I'd still have an hour and a half of work at the end of the day."